 2) extenuating environmental circumstances (such as unstable marriage, multiple losses, trauma, to name only a few things that could underlie a sustaining depression)

 It should also be noted, in instances where a mood stabilizing medication (often used in the treatment of bipolar illness) is added after months of postpartum depression treatment, it may not necessarily be because there is a new diagnosis of bipolar illness.
 Rather, there are cases when a mood stabilizer is useful to treat sub-clinical mood changes that are problematic but do not meet the diagnostic criteria for bipolar disorder.
-If someone came to the Postpartum Stress Center with a long-standing depression that was not responding to medication or psychotherapy, we would not conclude that there is an untreated bipolar illness unless we saw evidence of symptoms that met the DSM-IV criteria [Editor's note: The DMS-IV is the book healthcare providers refer to when they diagnose a mental illness.]
+If someone came to the Postpartum Stress Center with a long-standing depression that was not responding to medication or psychotherapy, we would not conclude that there is an untreated bipolar illness unless we saw evidence of symptoms that met the DSM-IV criteria.
+[Editor’s note: The DSM-IV is the book healthcare providers refer to when they diagnose a mental illness.]

 The relationship between postpartum depression and bipolar illness is the subject of ongoing research, although thus far research on bipolar II has been lacking.
 As always, clinicians must be vigilant about screening questions and thorough assessments, and postpartum moms need to advocate for their own best healthcare.
 If we can maximize our attention to this matter from both angles, we will reduce the likelihood of under- or over-diagnoses.